 For most dogs, seeing the world from a moving vehicle is right up there with enjoying unlimited belly rubs, startling UPS drivers and being left alone with an open refrigerator.
 Most people think their furry friends are fantastic traveling companions.
 Unfortunately, few pet parents stop to consider the hazards that come into play when pooches become passengers.
-Here are 10 questionable things many people do when it comes to having dogs in cars:
+Here are 10 questionable things many people do when it comes to dog car safety:

-Allowing canines to wander the car freely puts them in serious jeopardy.
+Allowing canines to wander the car freely is a big no-no when it comes to dog car safety.
 Unrestrained dogs face the same injury risks as human passengers not wearing seatbelts.
 A hurtling hound also becomes a forceful projectile that can injure others.
 And if your pup flies out the window and onto the road, it could cause a multi-vehicle pileup — and serious injuries.
 Last but not least, loose dogs in cars become distractions, and distracted drivers cause accidents.

 These days, most well-stocked pet stores carry car harnesses designed expressly for dogs.
 Unfortunately, not all of these products are approved by the Center for Pet Safety (CPS).
 While the CPS Certification program is voluntary, it means a harness has been crash test-certified to rigorous standards.
 Approved products always carry the CPS logo.
 Look for dog car seats that can be tightly secured so they won’t slide around.

 Plain and simple, a dog running loose in the back of a moving pickup truck is a tragedy waiting to happen.
 The Humane Society of Utah has estimated that 100,000 dogs are killed annually because they either jump or get thrown from a pickup.